Q&A: questions from the workshop

 Main role of Temporal

 In the second half, the same idea applies to the research agent.
 Agent runs can involve several model calls and tool calls.
-If the process crashes or an API call fails midway through, Temporal can preserve workflow state and retry the failed work.
+If the process crashes or an API call fails midway through, Temporal preserves workflow state.
+It can then retry the failed work.

 Subtitles from cloud IP addresses